Skip to Content

 It is one of the best places to see in Ontario.
 It offers plenty of fun activities, such as scenic hiking trails, wildlife watching, fishing, and biking.
 You’ll also find a network of canoe-friendly routes that stretches for around 2,000 kilometres.

-The park boasts picturesque fall foliage.
-And amongst the maple and birch trees, there are several wildlife species.
+The park boasts picturesque fall foliage, making it an ideal destination to see some of the best fall colours in Ontario.
+Amongst the maple and birch trees, there are several wildlife species.
 Keep an eye out for animals like moose, beavers, white-tailed moose, and black bears wandering in the forest.

 You might want to stay a few extra days with so much to explore.
 Fortunately, the park features several developed campsites and is an excellent spot for camping in the backcountry.
 If you’re not a traditional camper, consider glamping in Ontario for a more luxurious experience.